Student Responsibilities and Process

 - Recommendations for accommodations and support services based upon limitations of your disability.

-- Arrange a meeting with a Disabilities Counsellor to collaboratively develop an accommodation plan.
+- Arrange a meeting with an accessibility counsellor to collaboratively develop an accommodation plan.

 - Apply for funding for academic supports to help offset the cost of accommodations.